Palm Beach County ready to distribute CARES Act money

 Kerner said a small business by the county's metrics is 25 employees or less.

-"There are some minor modifications to that depending on revenues of that nature but generally speaking $50 million of the $60 million have been allocated for small businesses," he said.
+"There are some minor modifications to that depending on revenues of that nature but generally speaking $50 million of the $60 million have been allocated for small businesses," Kerner said.

-Kerner said the turn around from applying to receiving money should be in days.
+Kerner added the turnaround from applying to receiving money should be in days.

-"Just a sense of relief that there is help out there and that it will help us get through these tough times," he said.
+"Just a sense of relief that there is help out there and that it will help us get through these tough times," Christodoulou said.

+Required documents will include a fully executed application from the county’s online portal, certifications, affirmations and acknowledgements, tax returns, payroll reports, an active Palm Beach County Business Tax Receipt, and an active registration on SunBiz.
+These documents will be required to be uploaded into the system by the applicant.

+Interested businesses are encouraged to prepare for the Restart Program Application as they will be processed on a first come, first eligible basis.
+The online application is expected to launch on Friday, May 22, 2020 at 8:00 a.m. and will be accessible through the Palm Beach County website.

 Scripps Only Content 2020